 Harmonic Analysis

-So What has a classic AABA form:
+So What follows a classic AABA form:

-The D Dorian Mode on Guitar
+Playing the D Dorian Mode on Guitar

 | C Major Scale | C | D | E | F | G | A | B |